Tax Professionals' Guide to relocating to Bahrain

 These contributions to the SIO are to be withheld by the employer and remitted to SIO on a monthly basis.

-In 2018 Bahrain, along with other Middle Eastern countries, will introduce VAT under the Unified GCC VAT framework, leading to an increase in demand for tax professionals in the country.
+In 2018 Bahrain, along with other Middle Eastern countries, will introduce VAT under the Unified GCC VAT framework.
+The date has been set as early October.
+This has inevitably lead to an increase in demand for tax professionals in the country.

 In terms of public transportation, the two most popular means of transport are bus and taxi.
 Bahrain has a bus service which covers 32 routes and has 141 buses running daily.
 More information regarding this can be found on the Ministry of Transport website.
 There are over 1,200 taxis operating in the country and they are used by many to get around.
 The taxis should all have a meter and specific rates, and ensure this is the case before using one in the country.
 Bahrain International Airport is a short car journey from Manama and is considered a major air traffic hub in the Middle East.
 The Bahrain Airport Modernisation Programme will further expand the airport’s infrastructure and cargo handling capacity and is set to increase capacity by 65% from 8 to 14 million passengers per annum.